The Tear, Dijah, Varas

 She was barefoot underneath her heavy skirts, but this, no one would ever know.

 Juniper usually liked dressing up.
-But aulian style was just too much.
+She enjoyed the simplicity of a draped gown, or even the romanticism of a bit of lace at times.
+But Aulian style was just too much.
 It was way too over the top, there were too many futile ornaments and details.
-She enjoyed the simplicity of a draped gown, or even the romanticism of a bit of lace at times.

 She had gritted her teeth when she saw her reflection in the big mirror.
-Right now she looked like a breathing heap of ribbons and embroidered golden flowers.
+She looked like a breathing heap of ribbons and embroidered golden flowers.
 But, if it pleased her dear aunt Neva, who had taken care of her her whole life, she would hinder the urge of slicing through her corset with one of the perfectly disposed cutlery for one evening.

 What she was not able to restrain however, was the scoff when she saw Sage from a far.
 Unna had insisted on having her cousin's hair braided as well, but the tight curls had made it close from impossible, and she now was wearing what looked an awful lot like a dead black sheep on her head.